-Excess Net Revenue is calculated as annual debt service multiplied by the difference between the actual debt coverage and budgeted debt coverage.
+Surplus Net Revenue is calculated as annual debt service multiplied by the difference between the actual debt coverage and budgeted debt coverage.

 Net revenue is the difference between revenues and operating expenses.
-Revenues include all water revenues, Metropolitan Water District local resources program incentive, fixed revenue, conservation or other income.
-Operating expenses include water purchases and operating program expenses, but excludes non-cash items like depreciation or amortization.
+Revenues include all water revenues, Metropolitan Water District local resources program incentives, fixed revenue, conservation, or other income.
+Operating expenses include water purchases and operating program expenses, but excludes non-cash items like depreciation, amortization or unrealized gains or losses.
 For the purpose of this Standby Charge Policy, net revenue will exclude capital grants or capital reimbursements.